Herbal Remedies for OCD

 While it’s unclear what causes OCD, scientists believe each of the following factors may play a role:

 • Brain Structure – Recent studies have found a significant difference in the frontal cortex and subcortical structure in those struggling with OCD.
-Due to this, some scientists say these differences in brain structure are what lead to symptoms. ³
+Due to this, some scientists say these differences in brain structure lead to symptoms. ³

 • Environment – Trauma may play a role in the development of OCD.
 More specifically, childhood trauma has been linked to obsessive-compulsive behaviors. ⁴